AamirM05/YCA-YOUTUBE-CONTENT-ANALYZER/README.md

 - `static/results/`: Data storage for processed analysis results

 ## 🚀 Future Enhancements

-Based on data engineering best practices, the following enhancements could further strengthen the project:

 ### Database Integration
 - Implement a proper database (PostgreSQL, MongoDB, or BigQuery) instead of file-based storage
 - Create data models and schemas for efficient querying and analysis